schibsted/mesoscope/README.md

 parameter `--insecure-registry dockermachine-vm:5000`.

-In the case of **docker-machine**, you can do it with the following (remember to add the entry `dockermachine-vm` IP on /etc/hosts on your machine, the entry is already in the docker VM by default):
+In the case of **docker-machine**, you can do it with the following (remember to add the entry `dockermachine-vm` IP on /etc/hosts on your machine):

 ```
 docker-machine create --driver virtualbox  --engine-insecure-registry dockermachine-vm  --virtualbox-memory '2048' dockermachine-vm